|

 judgment, interpretation, and background data from offset wells

 are needed in order to substitute better data.
+If a

 log cannot be repaired, note this fact and consider your task